OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/headlines.md

 ---
 title: headlines
-description: This documentation page details how to implement sentiment analysis for financial asset symbols using FinBrain's API through the OpenBB Terminal's Python protocols.
+description: "This documentation page details how to implement sentiment analysis for" financial asset symbols using FinBrain's API through the OpenBB Terminal's Python protocols.
 It explains the parameters and returns for two functions that handle model and chart views, showing raw table data and enabling exportation.